Getting that sweet bass sound really isn’t so hard if you know the basics. The right low pass frequency can make a big difference!

 You’ll find that -12dB per octave crossover slopes are the most common for consumer electronics you buy.

-Do I need a ?
+Do I need a subsonic filter?

-What does a do?
+What does a subsonic filter do?

-Not only this but most is mixed with the most enjoyable bass being around 40 to 50Hz or so for “thump” in music and rumbling or action in movies meaning 20 to 30Hz isn’t needed.
+Not only this but most audio is mixed with the most enjoyable bass being around 40 to 50Hz or so for “thump” in music and rumbling or action sound in movies meaning 20 to 30Hz isn’t needed.

 Do I need to use one?